openscd/open-scd/How-to-install-OpenSCD-offline.md

 * Start the web server
 * Click on `CHOOSE FOLDER`
 * Navigate to the extracted `open-scd` folder (You see folders .git, doc, public and other).
-* Click on the web server URL within `WEb Server for Chrome`
+* Click on the web server URL within `Web Server for Chrome`
 *  ![WebServer](https://user-images.githubusercontent.com/66802940/121010207-685e5800-c795-11eb-8805-ca59e1a2d98b.png)